pmurati/DEVnet-Hackathon-2022/README.md

 This repo contains the Jupyter notebook for the analysis of a medical cost dataset in the context of DEVnets internal hackathon 2022.

-The data has to be downloaded manually with a kaggle account (see links in the notebook's description).
-Create a `data` folder at the root of this directory and save the data in it.
+The data has been downloaded manually with a kaggle account (see links in the notebook's description).
+It lies in the `data` folder at the root of this directory.

 To follow along, clone this repo and set up a virtual environment in the IDE of your choice.
 For example via